The HEAP project is made up of 12 Work Packages

 The technology that powers HEAP

-The informatics platform, developed by Logical Clocks, will deliver the technology that powers HEAP, offering analytics, machine learning and knowledge management capabilities, and the ability to interpret chronological and causal relationships from big data.
+The informatics platform, developed by Hopsworks, will deliver the technology that powers HEAP, offering analytics, machine learning and knowledge management capabilities, and the ability to interpret chronological and causal relationships from big data.

 The informatics platform will feature:

-• the back-end Platform as a Service (PaaS) featuring a scalable file system, Hopsworks.
+• Back-end Platform as a Service (PaaS) featuring a scalable file system, Hopsworks.

 Lead partner: The Medical University of Graz